-Practice figuring out how long 20 seconds is before you start teaching your child about hand washing.
-While you could use a timer at each bathroom trip, many families find songs work well.
+And there are fun ways to make the 20 seconds pass!
+While you could use a timer on each bathroom trip, many families find songs work well.
 “Happy Birthday,” “Twinkle, Twinkle, Little Star” and “Row, Row, Row Your Boat” usually take about that long to sing.

 - Pulls-Ups® Scavenger Hunt.
 This hide-and-seek game can help get your child motivated to use the potty and wash up properly afterward.
-You’ll hide potty-related items such as soap and Pull-Ups® training pants around the house.
+You’ll hide handwashing items such as soap and hand towels around the house.

 - Cautious personalities will enjoy having “rules” on their poster hanging near the sink — and may also enjoy using a small timer to ensure they’ve scrubbed long enough.

 - Shy kids will focus on the steps of the task.
 “Scrub, scrub … then comes the water.”
 Silliness can help a shy toddler become more flexible.

 - Eager-to-please kids will love playing with the foaming soap and singing songs.
 Be sure to give them plenty of time to enjoy the process.

 - Free-spirited personalities will want to make playtime out of it.
 They’ll likely enjoy using a foam-filled sponge in the sink to “wash” a play dish or use an old toothbrush to scrub their favorite dinosaur.